GeoDaCenter/geoda/BuildTools/windows/readme.md

          For 64-bit Windows, run build64.bat
          Note: The script should do the following:
                   * set up the compile environment for 32-bit compilation
                   * download the source for each library GeoDa depends on and compile and install them
-                  * build GeoDa 32-bit (64-bit) with VS against the
-	  GeoDa.vs2010.sln solution file
+                  * build GeoDa 32-bit (64-bit) with VS against the GeoDa.vs2010.sln solution file
                   * the final output should be an executable called GeoDa.exe

          NOTE: the boost library may not be compiled automatically.
 In this case, try to manually enter the command next to bootstrap.bat in build.bat/build64.bat file.

-         --(optional) to build OGR plugins, you need to manually copy the file dep/gdal-1.9.2/nmake.opt.withplugins to temp/gdal-1.9.2/,
+    (Optional) to build OGR plugins, you need to manually copy the file dep/gdal-1.9.2/nmake.opt.withplugins to temp/gdal-1.9.2/,
     then manually enter and execute the commands between "go noplugin" and ":noplugin" section.

          5.1.
 For FileGDB plugin, download ESRI File geodatabase API 1.3 from http://www.esri.com/apps/products/download/ Extrac this zip file to C:\FileGDB